litestar-org/litestar/docs/usage/0-the-starlite-app/6-application-init-hook.md

 # Application Init Hook

-Starlite includes a hook for intercepting the arguments passed to the [Starlite][starlite.app.Starlite] constructor, before they are used to instantiate the application.
+Starlite includes a hook for intercepting the arguments passed to the [Starlite constructor][starlite.app.Starlite], before they are used to instantiate the application.

-Handlers can be passed to the `on_app_init` parameter on construction of the application, and in turn, each will receive an instance of [AppConfig][starlite.config.app.AppConfig] and must return an instance of same.
+Handlers can be passed to the `on_app_init` parameter on construction of the application, and in turn, each will receive an instance of [`AppConfig`][starlite.config.app.AppConfig] and must return an instance of same.

 This hook is useful for applying common configuration between applications, and for use by developers who may wish to develop third-party application configuration systems.